When you think your rate bill is too high

 Your rate bill is calculated by multiplying the capital valuation of your property by the rate in the pound for your local council area.
 If you think your rate bill is too high, you can ask Land & Property Services (LPS) to review your property's valuation.

 To check the capital valuation of individual properties, go to 'Valuation of domestic properties for rates' page.
 If you think your property's valuation is incorrect, you can apply online to have the valuation reviewed.

 Following a review, a valuation can go up or down.
 LPS can take three months or more to review a valuation.
 You must continue to pay your rate bill while LPS assesses your review.
-If your valuation is reduced, LPS will refund the amount you have overpaid or credit the amount due to your rate account.
+If your valuation is reduced, LPS will refund the amount you have overpaid or credit the amount due to your rate bill.

-Help paying your rates
+Help paying your rate bill

 - Housing Benefit and Rate Relief

 - Rate Rebate

 - Lone Pensioner Allowance